 Since the zones ultimately remain the same, it is possible to try one zone picking method and then switch gears later if needed.

-Purchase a Warehouse Management System (WMS) or Zone Picking System (ZPS) With the Necessary Features
+Purchase a Warehouse Management System or Zone Picking System (ZPS) With the Necessary Features

-A warehouse management system (WMS) can be configured to include zone specifications in addition to the traditional location and facilities designations.
-A WMS also organizes the overall process by making it easy to move orders through the system and initiate a zone picking workflow.
+A warehouse management system can be configured to include zone specifications in addition to the traditional location and facilities designations.
+A warehouse management system also organizes the overall process by making it easy to move orders through the system and initiate a zone picking workflow.
 Additionally, a WMS can enhance the security of zone picking.

 As a process, zone picking has security built into it by designating which workers should be in which zones.
-A WMS system can keep track of staff by assigning workers specific user IDs so they can only carry out picks in authorized locations.
+A warehouse management system can keep track of staff by assigning workers specific user IDs so they can only carry out picks in authorized locations.

-For warehouse managers looking to implement a simultaneous/concurrent zone picking system, a WMS is essential.
+For warehouse managers looking to implement a simultaneous/concurrent zone picking system, a warehouse management system is essential.

-In addition to a WMS, warehouses can also consider implementing a zone picking system (ZPS).
-While a standard WMS must be customized to fit the requirements of zone picking(Pick and pass) methodology, a ZPS is designed with pick and pass at its core.
+In addition to a warehouse management system, warehouses can also consider implementing a zone picking system (ZPS).
+While a standard warehouse management system must be customized to fit the requirements of zone picking(Pick and pass) methodology, a ZPS is designed with pick and pass at its core.
 Guided by the ZPS, totes travel through the warehouse by conveyor, stopping at zones and picking up SKUs as they go.

 Determine the Variables Within Your Pick and Pass System

 There are several variables that you’ll have to set and occasionally change within your warehouse’s pick and pass system.
 These variables include: